 Shambhala / Roost Books (distributed by Penguin Random House), 2016.
 ISBN 10: 1611803454; ISBN 13: 978-1-61180-345-7 (hardcover); ISBN 9780834840553 (E-book); ISBN 10: 1611804590; ISBN 13:978-1611804591 (paperback).

-John Muir’s Last Journey: South to the Amazon and East to Africa.
+John Muir’s Last Journey: South to the Amazon and East to Africa; Unpublished Journals and Selected Correspondence, editor.
 Foreword by Robert Michael Pyle.
 Washington, D.C.: Island Press/Shearwater Books, 2001.
-ISBN#1-55963-640-8 (cloth).
-Paperback published in fall, 2004; E-book published in 2013; audiobook released by Audible Studios in 2016.
+ISBN 1-55963-640-8 (cloth); ISBN 10: 1559636408; ISBN 13: 9781559636407 (paper); ISBN 9781559636407 (E-book).
+Audiobook released by Audible Studios in 2016 (Reader: Allan Robertson).

 Reviewed in more than 50 venues, including the New York Review of Books, Los Angeles Times, San Francisco Chronicle, Oakland Tribune, Dallas Morning News, Outside, Orion, and Audubon, this book was nominated for the Pulitzer Prize in General Nonfiction, the National Outdoor Book Award, the PEN Center USA West Nonfiction Award, the James Russell Lowell Prize, the Christian Gauss Award, and the Association for Documentary Editing Butterfield Award, and was ranked a “Must Read” by Today’s Books.
-The release of John Muir’s Last Journey was supported by a book tour that included ten radio interviews and dozens of readings throughout California and the Northwest.
+The release of John Muir’s Last Journey was supported by a book tour that included ten radio interviews and dozens of readings throughout California and the Pacific Northwest.

 Reading the Roots: American Nature Writing before Walden.
 Athens and London: University of Georgia Press, 2004.
-ISBN#0-8203-2547-3 (cloth); #0-8203-2548-1 (paper).
+ISBN 0-8203-2547-3 (cloth); ISBN 0-8203-2548-1 (paper).

 A widely-reviewed study and collection of early American environmental writing.
 The Introduction to Reading the Roots has been translated into Chinese, and has been published in Chinese in Journal of Poyang Lake (2011) and in China Green Times (2012).

 The ISLE Reader: Ecocriticism, 1993-2003.
 Co-editor with Scott Slovic.
 Foreword by Patrick D. Murphy.
 Athens and London: University of Georgia Press, 2003.
-ISBN#0-8203-2516-3 (cloth); #0-8203-2517-1 (paper).
+ISBN 0-8203-2516-3 (cloth); ISBN 0-8203-2517-1 (paper).

 An anthology of critical articles that helped chart the trajectory of literature and environment studies.
 Includes essays first published in the journal ISLE: Interdisciplinary Studies in Literature and Environment, which Mike Branch served as Book Review Editor for sixteen years (during which time he edited reviews of more than 850 new books).

 Reading the Earth: New Directions in the Study of Literature and the Environment.
 Co-editor with Rochelle Johnson, Daniel Patterson, and Scott Slovic.
 Moscow: University of Idaho Press, 1998.
-ISBN#0-89301-213-0 (cloth); #0-89301-220-3 (paper).
+ISBN 0-89301-213-0 (cloth); ISBN 0-89301-220-3 (paper).

 An early anthology of environmental literary essays that helped to chart the emergent field of ecocriticism.

 The Height of Our Mountains: Nature Writing from Virginia’s Blue Ridge Mountains and Shenandoah Valley.
 Co-editor with Daniel J. Philippon.
 Foreword by John Elder.
 Baltimore and London: Johns Hopkins University Press, 1998.
-ISBN#0-8018-5632-9 (cloth); #0-8018-5691-4 (paper).
+ISBN 0-8018-5632-9 (cloth); ISBN 0-8018-5691-4 (paper).

-A widely reviewed collection of regional environmental writing that was supported by a book tour and was also featured on regional radio and television shows, including Blue Ridge Nightline.
+A widely-reviewed collection of regional environmental writing that was supported by a book tour and was also featured on regional radio and television shows, including Blue Ridge Nightline.
 The book was nominated for the Library of Virginia Non-Fiction Award, and its Introduction was nominated for the Southern Environmental Law Center Award for Outstanding Writing on the Southern Environment.

 Mike Branch is Co-founder and Series Co-editor of this book series from University of Virginia Press.
-The series, which focuses on the relationship between human culture and the natural environment, has published 34 titles to date.
+The series, which focuses on the relationship between human culture and the natural environment, has published 37 titles to date.